Skip to content

 MoneySuperMarket has won the Feefo Platinum Trusted Service Award, an independent seal of excellence, which recognises businesses that consistently deliver a world-class customer experience.

 Most student contents insurance policies will cover expensive items, such as laptops, smartphones, and tablets.
-However, there may be a limit on how much you can claim for each item.
+However, there may be a limit on how much you can claim for each item, so if it is worth more than around £1,500, list it separately in your application so you aren’t underinsured.

 No, buildings insurance isn't necessary for students renting accommodation.
 Your landlord or university are responsible for what happens to the building.